snickerdoodless/belajargithub/linux-command.md

+Contributor :
-Author : snickerdoodless
+- snickerdoodless

-> Quick introduction my name is Kheyral Sutan and i wrote this chapter and if you see soo many images and gif because the way i learn is easier to see a visual representation from a theory.
-Thanks and enjoy reading.
+- mawlibrahim
+- mawanx

+> Learning with visual representation is easier than reading only-theoretical materials - snickerdoodles

 # Chapter 1.
 Linux and Virtualization
 ***